LowPolyCount/UI-Power-Tools/README.md

 You can remove a Screen by calling it's Close() function.

 # Learning
+### Wiki
-Learning Documentation is in it's beginning stages, and something we're working on.
+[The Wiki](https://codeberg.org/LowPolyCount/UI-Power-Tools/wiki) has information on how to use UI Power Tools.
+This is in it's beginning stages, we're continually working on it.

-## Example Project
+### Example Project
 The [UI Power Tools Example Project](https://codeberg.org/LowPolyCount/UIPowerTools_Example) has examples of how to use UICS to build screens and use the Screen Manager.

-## Wiki
-[The Wiki](https://codeberg.org/LowPolyCount/UI-Power-Tools/wiki) will have more in depth information.

 # The Future
 The following features are planned for development:
-- More UICS Components
+- additional UICS Components
 - ScreenManager support for multiple layers
 - Composable Widgets
-- Other support features like better logging
+- Support features like better logging
+- Verse Support

 Upcoming tools are:
 - A ScreenViewer which will show you Screens on the ScreenManager along with Debug information